Madison Woolley Gets Soaking Wet In White Bikini While Taking A Shower

 Her long, blond hair was pushed away from her forehead.
 The wet locks hung down her back in clumped strands.

 Madison’s 594,000-plus followers didn’t hesitate to share their love for the post by clicking the like button more than 10,000 times within the first five hours after it was published to her account.
-Her admirers also flocked to the comments section to leave nearly 80 remarks about the pic during that time.
+Her admirers also flocked to the comments section to leave nearly 80 remarks about the pic.

 “Absolutely gorgeous,” one follower wrote.